imclint21/fluid-db/README.md

 ## Introduction

 FluidDB is a simple database engine that handles the storage of dynamic objects.
 It is possible to store server logs as well as mp3 files.
+To do this, the user must define a model for each collection as well as a serializer / deserializer.

 [Read the complete Medium article →](https://medium.com/@clint21/lucid-an-http-key-value-store-c0e734586e26)